dotnet/docs/docs/desktop-wpf/overview/index.md

 Windows Presentation Foundation (WPF) is only available for the Windows operating system.
 There are two implementations of WPF.

 01. The open-source implementation hosted on [GitHub](https://github.com/dotnet/wpf).
 This version runs on .NET Core 3.0.
-The WPF Visual Designer for XAML requires, at a minimum, [Visual Studio 2019 16.2 Preview 1](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2019+desktopguide).
+The WPF Visual Designer for XAML requires, at a minimum, [Visual Studio 2019 16.3](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2019+desktopguide).

 01. The .NET Framework implementation of WPF that is supported by Visual Studio 2019 and Visual Studio 2017.